Suicide and Crisis Lifeline: United States

 In August 2019, U.S. Representatives Chris Stewart and Seth Moulton introduced the National Suicide Hotline Designation Act.
 On October 17, 2020, the National Suicide Hotline Designation Act (S.2661) was signed into law by President Trump to support the implementation of the hotline.
 Disability advocates, calling for equity, petitioned the FCC to implement text-to-988 service for deaf, hard-of-hearing and speech-disabled people.
 The following month, on November 20, 2020, T-Mobile became the first wireless carrier to implement the 988 number for voice calls.

 Implementation of a new three-digit dialing code had implications for the structure of the telephone dialing procedures in the North American Numbering Plan.
 Numbering plan areas (NPAs) that had seven-digit dialing and telephone numbers with the central office code (exchange) 988 were required to either change to ten-digit dialing or retire the 988 exchange.
 Where ten-digit dialing was elected, which was the case in 82 numbering plan areas—only area code 701 retired the prefix—it was required to be implemented by October 24, 2021.

 Massachusetts officials asked the FCC to change the routing of calls.
 Instead of routing calls based on a phone number's area code, officials propose using the caller's physical location, similar to how 911 operates.
-This change would ensure that callers connect with services near their current location, providing more relevant and immediate assistance regardless of their phone's area code.
+This change would ensure that callers connect with services near their location, providing more relevant and immediate assistance regardless of their phone's area code.

 The National Suicide Prevention Lifeline was renamed to 988 Suicide & Crisis Lifeline on July 15, 2022.
 988 was officially implemented as the toll-free nationwide telephone number for the hotline on July 16.
 According to call centers in Massachusetts, the easier-to-remember number and surrounding publicity increased the number of calls by about 30%.

 The telephone number is also used for the Veterans Crisis Line (VCL).
 An increase of calls was reported to the VCL after the rollout of 988.

 Google, Bing, Yahoo and Ask.com and most social media services return the telephone number and website of the lifeline as the first result for searches related to suicide, such as "how to tie a noose" or "I want to die."